Skip to content

 Supported Devices

-• On/off devices: onoff plus a usable power estimate path.
+• On/off devices: onoff plus a usable power-estimate path.

-• A conservative fallback of 1 kW when no estimate exists, to avoid over-promising capacity
+• A conservative fallback of 1 kW when no estimate exists, so PELS never reports phantom capacity

 Thermostats and Water Heaters

-Power Meter Accuracy
+Power Meter Behavior

 Device Response Time

-Local Control Only
+Local Control

 Pricing Model